apache/flink/docs/setup/cli.md

                                                     configuration.
      -q,--sysoutLogging                             If present, suppress logging
                                                     output to standard out.
-     -s,--fromSavepoint <savepointPath>             Path to a savepoint to reset the job back to (for example
+     -s,--fromSavepoint <savepointPath>             Path to a savepoint to restore the job from (for
-                                                    file:///flink/savepoint-1537
+                                                    example
+                                                    hdfs:///flink/savepoint-1537
                                                     ).
      -z,--zookeeperNamespace <zookeeperNamespace>   Namespace to create the
                                                     Zookeeper sub-paths for high
                                                     availability mode

   Options for yarn-cluster mode:
      -yD <arg>                            Dynamic properties
      -yd,--yarndetached                   Start detached